DundeeRJam/Resources/EDUKIT1/LEDS/CONTROLLING_LEDS/PYTHON/Controlling_LEDS_Python.md

 # Controlling LED's with Python

 ## Introduction
-Within this worksheet you are going to learn how to connect and control LED's with a Raspberry Pi through python code.
+Within this worksheet you are going to learn how to connect and control LEDs with a Raspberry Pi through python code.

 ## Equipment We Will Be Using
 To complete this worksheet you will require: